cbtham/handoff-genesys/readme.md

 Assumption:
 1. You already have Genesys GMS servers setup and properly configured to expose chatAPI
-2. Your Genesys GMS server url is http://myownGMSurl and your service name is customer-support
+2. Your Genesys GMS server url is *http://myownGMSurl* and your service name is *customer-support*.
+You may also specify the port.

 Using the Genesys ChatAPI</br>
 https://docs.genesys.com/Documentation/GMS/latest/API/ChatAPIv2